googlearchive/erlnmyr/README.md

 ### Measuring DOM performance

 You'll ned a local chromium checkout.
-You'll also need adb.
+You'll also need adb if you want to run perf tests on a rooted Android device.

+`gulp perf --url=http://example.com --chromium=/path/to/chromium --perfBrowser=system`

+or

-`gulp perf --url=http://example.com --chromium=/path/to/chromium --adb=/path/to/adb --perfBrowser=system`
+`gulp perf --url=http://example.com --chromium=/path/to/chromium --adb=/path/to/adb --perfBrowser=android-jb-system-chrome`

 Note that this will measure load performance of the live page.
 If you want to dump just the DOM content and measure that instead, use:

+`gulp endToEnd --url=http://example.com --chromium=/path/to/chromium --perfBrowser=system --saveBrowser=system`

+or, to perf test on Android:

-`gulp endToEnd --url=http://example.com --chromium=/path/to/chromium --adb=/path/to/adb --perfBrowser=system --saveBrowser=system`
+`gulp endToEnd --url=http://example.com --chromium=/path/to/chromium --adb=/path/to/adb --perfBrowser=android-jb-system-chrome --saveBrowser=system`

 ## Recorder Format